-At AIMMS, we are now organized in Circles, each with their own purpose that contributes to our greater purpose.
-Each person within AIMMS holds several roles, with their own purpose and accountabilities.
+At AIMMS, we are now organized in Circles, each with its purpose that contributes to our greater purpose.
+Each person within AIMMS holds several roles, with their purpose and accountabilities.
 Within a circle, one of the circle members holds the role of the circle’s Lead Link.
-Though this lead link has decision power, for example over the circle’s strategy and the specific accountabilities of the lead link role, the person fulfilling this role has no hierarchical power over the other circle members, like a traditional manager would have.
+Though this lead link has decision power, for example over the circle’s strategy and the specific accountabilities of the lead link role, the person fulfilling this role has no hierarchical power over the other circle members, as a traditional manager would have.

 Circle members are empowered to make autonomous decisions on the accountabilities that their roles hold, serving the circle’s purpose.
 They don’t need to go to the lead link for approval.
 This doesn’t mean there are no rules.
-In fact, Holacracy offers a lightweight but very explicit ruleset that sets clear expectations and makes decision-making authority transparent, as explained in HolacracyOne’s website.
+Holacracy offers a lightweight but very explicit ruleset that sets clear expectations and makes decision-making authority transparent, as explained on HolacracyOne’s website.

 Unlearning to be a manager

 This shift in decision power comes with its own set of challenges.
 For managers, there is a learning curve, or rather an unlearning curve, involved.
 As AIMMS’ former “CEO,” I’ve had to learn to let go of control and let trust in.
 This is easier to do when things go smoothly but unlearning to take back control when things get tough is difficult.
 More subtle but just as important, is letting go of taking control to protect colleagues and teams, when they get into a rough spot.
 This is a hard habit to unlearn.